-Planning your Northern Ontario Road trip
+Planning Your Northern Ontario Road Trip

 From majestic waterfalls to epic landscapes, there’s something for just about everyone in Northern Ontario.
+Check out these useful tips before you hit the road!

 A Northern Ontario road trip offers a lot of fun options: gorgeous winding roads with rock cliffs and sparkling lakes, quirky roadside stands and attractions, vibrant towns and campgrounds, stunning beaches and memorable wildlife sightings.
 Ontario is the second-largest province in one of the world’s biggest countries, and Northern Ontario itself covers more than 800,000 square kilometres (310,000 square miles).
 However, you won’t be crowded: that same area is home to just 780,000 people.